dgrzelec/PPS-app/README.md

 - Python: PyQt5, numpy

 ### Current state
+Project halted, waits for a better time.

-Basic UI is done, app is not yet showing nor calculating, work in progress.
+Basic UI is done, app is not yet showing nor calculating.
 Class which handles calculations is complete.

 You can generate the results using testPPS.py